 Maybe you never used it — or never heard it from Zoom — until the beginning of 2020.
-However, Zoom Business Model has become the lifeline of many entrepreneurs in those early months of that year, when we were facing social isolation due to Covid-19 pandemic.
+However, the Zoom Business Model became the lifeline of many entrepreneurs in those early months of that year, when we were facing social isolation due to the Covid-19 pandemic.

 As the company’s website defines, “Zoom is an easy, reliable cloud platform for video, voice, content sharing, and chat runs across mobile devices, desktops, telephones, and room system (that) helps businesses and organizations bring their teams together in a frictionless environment to get more done.”

 It is a remote video conferencing system, founded in 2011, by Eric Yuan.
 Yuan was the engineer for Cisco WebEx, also a Cisco videoconferencing product.
 However, when he realized that his product was not being well used by the company and was not pleasing users, he chose to leave the company and found Zoom.